occisn/cl-speed-relative-performance/README.md

     (* 4 tmp)))
 ```

-Several optimizations are proposed, including type declaration and full use of SBCL compiler.
+It is accelerated within leibniz-5 function by type declarations, (speed 3) and the use of `evenp`.

 ### Emacs Lisp